JanneMattila/www/docs/_posts/2024/11/2024-11-18-logic-app-and-easyauth.markdown

 {% include imageEmbed.html width="60%" height="60%" link="/assets/posts/2024/11/18/logic-app-and-easyauth/workflow4.png" %}

-I'll copy the URL from the HTTP trigger, so that we can test the configuration:

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/18/logic-app-and-easyauth/workflow3.png" %}
+---

-I'll test first with the `Integration Client 1` application:
+Now, we are ready to test our Logic App.
+I'll first test with the `Integration Client 1` application.
+Let's get the token for the application:

 ```powershell
 # Integration Client 1 test: